HentaiConnoisseur/RailMob/Attributes.md

 ### GenericInflict'X'Attribute

+Note: This even works for creeper explosions, and entity projectiles!

 <details><summary>Replace 'X' with any of the following (case-insensitive)</summary>
 <p>

+* ARMOR
 * ABSORPTION
   * Increases the maximum health of an entity with health that cannot be regenerated, but is refilled every 30 seconds.
 * BAD_OMEN